 It’s important to remember that estimation is based on all auction data from the previous seven days.
 For example, if your keyword bid is $0.50 U.S. dollars, estimation shows you how your $0.50 U.S. dollar bid would have performed based on data from the last seven days.
 For comparison purposes, if you change your bid to $1 U.S. dollar, you’ll see what your results would have been with a $1 U.S. dollar bid.
 Although the estimation does not predict future performance of bids, looking at hypothetical bids in relation to real data can give you valuable insight into trends and probable results.

 As an advertiser, you want your ad to display at or near the top of the search results page.
 Optimal keyword bids are critical for achieving a high rank while not overpaying.
-Bing Ads provides tools that allow you to analyse estimated results and apply informed keyword bids.
+Bing Ads provides tools that allow you to analyze estimated results, develop a CPC strategy and apply informed keyword bids.
 As you work with your bidding strategy, remember these key points:

 Thanks for reading this training on bidding and traffic estimation.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.